Published By Janet Gershen-Siegel at February 19th, 2018

 Start at the D&B web site and obtain a cost-free D-U-N-S number.
 A D-U-N-S number is how D&B gets a business in their system, to generate a PAYDEX score.
 If there is no D-U-N-S number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the company.
 You can do this at www.creditsuite.com/reports.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.

 This way, Experian and Equifax will have something to report on.

 First you need to establish trade lines that report.
-This is also called the vendor credit tier.
+This is also called vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 And with an established business credit profile and score you can start getting more credit.